Skip to the table of contents

 Our policies

-TfW has in place or is developing policies on the following:
+TfW has in place or is developing policies on the following policies to support our modern slavery strategy:

 • Sustainable Procurement and Supply Chain Management